Brenda / Chef Proprietor

 Libby / Proprietor

-Libby is the co-owner of Brenda’s French Soul Food, and the proud wife of Brenda and mom to their daughter, Aurora.
+Libby is the co-owner of Brenda’s French Soul Food, the proud wife of Brenda, and mom to their children Aurora and Leo.
 Born and raised in Iowa, Libby considered herself a meat and potatoes girl—until the day she met and fell for her amazing chef of a wife, who opened her eyes (and mouth) to some of the most dynamic, delicious, and sexy food in San Francisco.

 In 2007, Brenda convinced Libby to leave her illustrious career as an academic and help her open a small, humble restaurant.
 One incredibly successful restaurant, wedding, and beautiful baby girl later, Libby considers herself to be one of the luckiest restaurateurs in San Francisco.